Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - Eye floaters are small specks, strands or clouds that move across your field of vision.

-- Eye floaters become more common with age and are caused by changes over time to the ‘jelly’ (vitreous) inside your eyes, which is attached to the retina.
+- Eye floaters are caused by changes to the 'jelly' inside your eyes, which is attached to the retina.

-- Eye floaters don’t normally go away, but they don’t usually need treatment.
+- Eye floaters don't usually need treatment.

 What are eye floaters?

-What symptoms are related to eye floaters?
+What are the symptoms of eye floaters?

-Eye floaters can appear as:
+Eye floaters can seem like:

 - black or grey dots